Spacecraft Propulsion Systems

 In the frame of the development efforts for the ESA NGGM mission, extensive testing of this technology has been performed, including the characterization of more than 100 ion emitter.
 An ongoing lifetime test has demonstrated more than 16.000 h of operation without performance degradation.

-The IFM Nano Thruster has been the first European Thruster that has been sold to a commercial constellation.
+ENPULSION opened its semi-automated production facility beginning of June 2018 and is shipping two Thrusters per week to international customers.
+One of them chose the IFM Nano Thruster as the first European Thruster for a commercial constellation.
 Since then, several companies have chosen this technology for their satellites in the range of 3-100kg satellites.
-ESA has recently chosen the IFM Nano thruster as the best possible thruster for the 6U e.inspector platform.

 Your customized propulsion system